Special offer

 Help employees become brand ambassadors

-• Use specific job titles: The less generic the title, the more likely the job will be to catch the right jobseeker’s attention.
+• Use specific job titles.
+The less generic the title, the more likely the job is to catch the right jobseekers’ attention.

-• Be thorough: When job seekers search on Indeed, they have the option to narrow down their search by selecting criteria.
-Include a location, experience level, salary estimate and other information to make sure your listing will appear in refined results.
+• Be thorough.
+When jobseekers search on Indeed, they have the option to narrow down their search by selected criteria.
+Include a location, experience level, salary estimate and other information to ensure your job posting will appear in refined results.

-• Opt for Sponsored Jobs: A Sponsored Job is a paid listing displayed at the top and bottom of relevant pages, and it won’t be pushed further back in the results pages over time.
+• Try sponsored jobs.
+A sponsored job is a paid listing displayed at the top and bottom of relevant pages and won’t be pushed further back in the results pages over time.

 See all articles in this category